bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several supported arrow styles that can be applied to Arrow
 annotations.
-Setting `head_style` or `tail_style` to None will cause no arrow
+Setting the `head_style` or `tail_style` property to None will
-head to be applied at the specified arrow end.
-Double-sided arrows can be
+cause no arrow head to be applied at the specified arrow end.
+Double-sided
-created by setting both head and tail styles.
+arrows can be created by setting both head and tail styles.

 .. bokeh-plot:: source/docs/user_guide/source_examples/styling_arrow_annotations.py
     :source-position: none